 9. Then ride.
 Don’t just be a passenger out on on the trail.
 Keep your horse’s attention focused on you by asking for small adjustments—speed up a bit here, collect yourself there, sidepass to avoid that rock.
 Keep your connection with him live at all times and you’ll resolve most problems before they start.

+10. And breathe!
 Keep alert, but also stay loose.
-Don't hang on the reins defensively; that just makes your horse tense.
+Don’t hang on the reins defensively; that just makes your horse tense.
 Sit deep in the saddle, shrug your shoulders back, relax your muscles downward, and keep breathing.
-To ease any nervousness you feel at any point, hum or even
+To ease any nervousness you feel at any point, hum or even talk reassuringly to yourself.

 These 10 tips will get you off on the right foot.
-If your horse still acts up out on a trail ride, our January 2014 feature, "Control Your Trail Horse," gives you a step-by-step strategy for dealing with it.
+If your horse still acts up out on a trail ride, review “Out-of-Control Trail Horse,” which gives you a step-by-step strategy for dealing with it.